DAnikeyev/DKey.ObsidianSecondBrain/Programming/CSharp/TaskScheduler.md

 3. **Custom Schedulers**: You can create custom schedulers for specific needs (like UI thread execution).

  The default task scheduler provides work-stealing for load-balancing, thread injection/retirement for maximum throughput, and overall good performance.
 It should be sufficient for most scenarios.
+>[!Info]
+> Task infrustructure that resume the task when awaited results are ready uses TaskSheduler to resume execution on a [Synchronisation Context](Synchronisation%20Context.md) or [ThreadPool](ThreadPool.md)
  ```csharp
  public abstract class TaskScheduler{
      public static TaskScheduler Default { get; }